 2. The Bodyguard (1992)

 Featuring Whitney Houston at her vocal prime, The Bodyguard soundtrack is a powerhouse of ballads and pop songs that eclipsed the film's commercial success.
-"I Will Always Love You" broke numerous records, becoming one of the best-selling singles of all time and turning the soundtrack into the best-selling album by a female artist.
-The emotional depth Houston brought to each track ensured that the music was remembered long after the film's storyline faded.
+At the heart of this album is "I Will Always Love You," a song that broke numerous records and became one of the best-selling singles of all time.
+Originally written and performed by Dolly Parton, Whitney Houston's rendition of this song turned it into an emotional powerhouse, showcasing her incredible vocal range and emotional depth.

 3. Guardians of the Galaxy (2014)